nicolo-tellini/intropipeline/README.md

   - further evalutaion with long-read data.

 **Q**: Are subelomeric and telomeric regions evaluated ? </br>
 **A**: No, subetelomeric and telomeric regions (as defined in [Jia-Xing Yue et al. 2017, Nature Genetics](https://www.nature.com/articles/ng.3847)) are excluded.
-Because of the *S.cer* introgression at the beginning of chrXIV ([Liti et al. 2006, Genetics](https://academic.oup.com/genetics/article/174/2/839/6061582#326019337)), in the European *S.par*, this region is excluded.
+Because of the *S.cer* introgression at the beginning of chrXIV ([Liti et al. 2006, Genetics](https://academic.oup.com/genetics/article/174/2/839/6061582#326019337)), in the European *S.par*, this region is excluded from the results.

 ## Find out more